Dark Nature (2009 film): Reception

-Dark Nature received negative reviews from critics.
+Dark Nature received negative reviews.
+Film website Talk of Horrors said "it's never that scary or intriguing", and that "all of the characters are extremely annoying," giving it a 2.5 out of 10 score.
+Website Mad Mad Movies said the film has "pretty atrocious CG gore."

 Joseph Howell, reviewing the film for the Scottish newspaper Daily Record said the cast "look as though they've come straight from the Milngavie amateur dramatics society," but that the film was so bad it had its own charm.
 He commented "The movie's writer is the film critic Eddie Harrison and I could be cruel and say stick to the day job.
 But I have complete admiration for him and director Marc de Launay for getting it off the ground and creating a film that has 'cult following' written all over it."
-Film website Talk of Horrors said "it's never that scary or intriguing", and that "all of the characters are extremely annoying," giving it a 2.5 out of 10 score.
-Website Mad Mad Movies said the film has "pretty atrocious CG gore."

-Contrastingly, Detroit Burns of film review website Sound on Sight applauded the film, stating "Its strong point is patience and a commitment to build up.
+Detroit Burns of film review website Sound on Sight credited the film with "patience and a commitment to build up.
 The use of the rich Scottish landscape and maniacal score create a stark and tense atmosphere, an atmosphere that the film creates very well."
 He did, however, criticize the film's pace and general stillness, stating that Dark Nature's "weakness is in the film's hesitance to go one-step further" and that its "death scenes are rather anticlimactic and serve no purpose other than the elimination of a character from the rest of the script".
 Light entertainment blog Pop Matters called the film "pristine" and "practically popping off the screen in its shot of digital dynamic", but attacked director Marc de Launay for "trying to redefine the category, taking much of the mystery out of your standard slice and dice".
 Horror fansite Horrortalk applauded the film as a "quiet and deliberately paced look at the balance between man and nature" and considered the film to echo "the more existential cinema of the 1970s" and that it focuses on "internal struggle while adding horror elements".
 Horrortalk did, however, admit that the results of such elements were mixed.

 Gordon Sullivan of DVD Verdict moderately approved the film.
 Further to applauding its cinematography, Sullivan congratulated Marc de Launay as building a "dread-soaked atmosphere".
 He stated "The family relationship is the best part of the film by far", claiming "they display some very good chemistry".
 While considering the film to be itself confused as to "whether it wants to be a slice-and-dice thriller or an eco-horror film", Sullivan nonetheless considered that de Launay "shows himself to be a skilled young filmmaker with a good sense of humor and a knack for atmosphere".
 He went on to say "There aren't a lot of jokes in the film, but I caught myself laughing at a few of the darker situations.
 The director balances the humor nicely with the dread, which comes through strongly in the foggy shores of the Scottish landscape".